 Different methods are explored, modelled and discussed in depth.
 Children rehearse, reason and refine

 - Pupils with a high level of special needs receive individual bespoke provision, set out in a personalised provision map.
 Their needs have been thoroughly discussed and agreed with the SENDCo.
 In many cases, the children will be able to access part of the class learning.
 However, those children will have smaller steps of specific, targeted learning.

-At Staveley Junior school we use Power Maths to support our teaching of Mastery.
-Power Maths works on the following structure: Discover Task— all pupils ‘have a go’.
-Share– teaching time, modelling, questioning, reasoning, solving the problem.
-The teacher carefully unpicks the problem with the children.
+Get Ready— children complete questions from previous learning which link to the main part of the lesson.
+Let’s Learn– teaching time, modelling, questioning, reasoning, solving the problem.
+The teacher carefully unpicks the problems with the children.
 Think Together – subtle variation through one question at a time approach.
-Independent Practice — children answer a range of questions.
-Teachers adapt Power Maths to suit the needs of pupils and also use a range of other Mastery resources such as the NCETM and White Rose.
+Independent Practice — children answer a range of questions